meeshkan/unmock.github.io/docs/unmock.md

 ---
 id: unmock
-title: Programmatic Simulations
+title: Defining Services
-sidebar_label: Programmatic Simulations
+sidebar_label: Defining Services
 ---

 Unmock provides a programmatic and interactive way of building services across multiple test files.
-A **service** in Unmock is any REST API that is being mocked - a microservice, weather.com, etc.
+A **service** in Unmock is any REST API that is being mocked - a microservice, [openweathermap.org](https://openweathermap.org/api), etc.

 When using Unmock's programatic API, services are defined in your test files.
 Here is a simple example of a GET request in unmock.